m1racoli/airconditioner/README.md

 Because some tasks are often present together in some DAGs, we have clusters.
 Clusters organize tasks in logical groups, so they can be referenced in `games.yaml` easier, instead of having to add tasks one by one.
 A cluster requires an identification to be referenced and the list of tasks present in the cluster.
-These tasks need to be previously defined in `tasks.yaml`
+These tasks need to be previously defined in `tasks.yaml`.
+It is possible to add some configurations to each task.

 Important: A task can be present in more than one cluster